87th (Royal Irish Fusiliers) Regiment of Foot: Napoleonic Wars

 A second battalion was raised in December 1804.
 The 1st Battalion sailed for South America in September 1806 and took part in the disastrous expedition under Sir Home Popham: it saw action at the Battle of Montevideo in February 1807 and the unsuccessful attack on Buenos Aires in July 1807.
 The regiment's light company were captured by Spanish troops during the attack although they were subsequently released.

 The 1st Battalion sailed on to the Cape of Good Hope in August 1807 and then took part in the Invasion of Isle de France in December 1810.
 The regiment became the 87th (The Prince of Wales's Own Irish) Regiment of Foot in 1811.
 The 1st Battalion embarked for India in June 1815 and saw action in the Nepal Hills in January 1816 during the Anglo-Nepalese War.
 It amalgamated with the 2nd Battalion in February 1817.

 Meanwhile, the 2nd Battalion landed in Lisbon for service in the Peninsular War in March 1809.
 It took part in the Battle of Talavera in July 1809 and the Battle of Barrosa in March 1811.
 At Barrosa, Ensign Edward Keogh and Sergeant Patrick Masterson captured the French Imperial Eagle of the 8th Regiment de Ligne.
 Keogh only managed to get a hand on the shaft when he was shot, bayoneted and killed.
 Masterson took over and, after killing several men, wrenched the Eagle from the dying hands of its bearer, Lieutenant Gazan.
+It was at the Battle of Barrosa that the regiment's motto 'Faugh A Ballagh' (‘Clear the Way’) was born.

 The battalion also took part in the Siege of Tarifa in December 1812 and the Battle of Vitoria in June 1813.
 At Vitoria, it was bugler Paddy Shannon of the 2nd Battalion who "picked up" Marshal Jean-Baptiste Jourdan's baton at the end of the battle.
 The battalion then pursued the French Army into France and fought at the Battle of Nivelle in November 1813, the Battle of the Nive in December 1813 and the Battle of Orthez in February 1814 as well as the Battle of Toulouse in April 1814.